 In this documentary, we are formally introduced to Jiro Ono; an 85-year-old sushi chef, thought by all to be the best sushi chef in the world.
 It’s an amazing piece that brings many of my beloved quirks of Japan to the viewer’s eye: obsession with food, obsession with refined repetition, obsession with tradition, obsession with sacrifice of one’s self for the craft that chooses you.

-(Just updated this site on October 22nd and upon a return trip from Japan and Hong Kong, I ate there and Chef Ono made every piece of sushi for me-extraordinary experience.)
+Upon a return trip from Japan and Hong Kong, I ate there and Chef Ono made every piece of sushi for me-extraordinary experience.